 Back in November 2014 we run a survey to better understand what publishers were trying to achieve with their digital editions.
 In exchange for completing the survey, we gave out a private beta release of PressRoom before releasing it on the GitHub page.

+The best roulette and poker on our site online real pokies australia.
+Go to and get huge bonus deals!
 A lot of people from the publishing industry are today considering the Web as a poison, something that has disrupted their business model that has been in place for centuries.

 Publishing has been disrupted by the Web as most of the industry sectors have been.
 New players in the same economic category or attention segment are gaining market shares in place of the old-school companies.
 We have been thinking about the disruption in progress for a long while, and we came up with an idea for PressRoom that ambitiously should be able to turn the poison into a medicine, letting publishers of any size use their leverage – the content and the narrative – to reach out to multiple audiences at once, on different reading habits and use-case scenarios.